hashicorp/nomad/website/source/docs/schedulers.html.md

 choices described in Berkeley's Sparrow scheduler to limit the number of nodes that are ranked.

-Successful Batch jobs–having an exit code of 0–will not be restarted/rescheduled by Nomad.
-All other cases will be considered failures and handled according to the job's [restart] and [reschedule] stanzas.
+Batch jobs are intended to run until they exit successfully.
+Batch tasks that exit with an error are handled according to the job's [restart] and [reschedule] stanzas.

 ## System